GetStream/awesome-stream/README.md

 ## Introduction

-[GetStream.io](https://getstream.io/) provides a cloud-based platform to integrate chat, voice and video, activity feed and auto-moderation functionality into your apps.
+Stream provides a cloud-based platform to integrate chat, voice and video, activity feed and auto-moderation functionality into your apps.
 With SDKs, prebuilt UI components, and real-time capabilities, it simplifies complex integrations, offering robust tools for developers.

-## Why GetStream.io?
+## Why Stream

 - **Comprehensive SDKs**: Supports React, iOS, Android, React Native, Flutter, and more.
 - **Scalable Infrastructure**: Global Edge Network which handles high traffic with minimal latency and robust uptime.